August 5-9, 2019

 Children who Need Special Helps

 Children with disabilities are welcome to attend, and accommodations are made as necessary.
 Adult or High School partners are provided for those campers who would benefit from having one.
-However, arrangements for Ability Partners must be made in advance (Please register by July 1).
+However, arrangements for Ability Partners (our one-to-one helpers) must be made in advance (Please register by July 10).
 Please make note of it on your Registration form.

 Youth entering 7th-12th grade assist and lead in a wide variety of areas including tribes, artisans, technology, worship band, singing, photography, and nursery/childcare.
 These students are encouraged as they take on increased leadership responsibilities in contributing to the camp experience.